La Crosse Jail Ministry offers inmates spiritual direction, rehabilitative support, and connections to faith communities.

 - Hair-ties for those with very long hair.

-- Mild soap for those with skin conditions
+- Personal Care products for those with skin or scalp conditions

 - Games that can be put in the blocks (there are twelve cell blocks).

-- Haircuts for indigent inmates before trial or sentencing only.
-A local barber comes in every other weekend and gives us a very good rate.
+- Haircuts for indigent inmates.
+A local barber comes in every month and gives us a very good rate.
 Inmates that have money on their accounts can pay for their own haircuts (as well as most of the things above)

 - Upon Release: